-At December 31, 2018 and 2017, we had goodwill totaling \$88.8 million and \$89.1 million, respectively.
-Of the December 31, 2018 balance, \$69.7 million was assigned to the wholesale reporting unit and \$19.1 million was assigned to the retail reporting unit.
-After assessing the totality of events and circumstances, we determined that it is more likely than not that the fair value of our reporting units exceed their carrying amounts and therefore goodwill is not impaired at December 31, 2018 or 2017.
+At December 31, 2019 and 2018, we had goodwill totaling \$88.8 million.
+Of the December 31, 2019 balance, \$74.2 million was assigned to the wholesale reporting unit and \$14.6 million was assigned to the retail reporting unit.
+After assessing the totality of events and circumstances, we determined that it is more likely than not that the fair value of our reporting units exceed their carrying amounts and therefore goodwill is not impaired at December 31, 2019 or 2018.